-Texting has become so ubiquitous that it’s nearly impossible to imagine "dialing a phone" in order to "convey information."
+Texting has become so ubiquitous that it’s nearly impossible to imagine "dialling a phone" in order to "convey information."
 Still, ancient historians tell us those are the lengths people once had to go to in order to communicate.
 That is, of course, until the first text message was sent 25 years ago this Sunday.

 Incredibly enough, the first text message ever sent was not a thirsty 2 a.m. "u up?" nor was it a passive-aggressive "k" to a feckless roommate who left the kitchen sink piled with dishes.